When I think of Summer, I think of Panzanella Salad. It screams fresh vine ripe tomatoes and loads of Basil.

 A refreshing summer salad that can be made anytime providing you have really good tomatoes.
-This version incorporates cucumber, peppers and onion along with the rustic bread.
+I use Balsamic Glaze so the tomato mixture doesn’t get the bread too soggy when the tomatoes are added to the bread.

 4 cups stale (1 to 3 day-old bread) Italian-style bread, cut into 1/2″ cubes

 2 cups fresh vine-ripened tomatoes, diced or cherry tomatoes, halved